dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 ### 25.5.1. dafny commands {#sec-dafny-commands}

-As of v3.9.0, `dafny` uses a subcommand-style command-line (like `git` for example); prior to v3.9.0, the command line consisted only of options and files.
+As of v3.9.0, `dafny` uses a command-style command-line (like `git` for example); prior to v3.9.0, the command line consisted only of options and files.
 It is expected that additional commands will be added in the future.
-Each command may have its own subcommands and its own options, in addition to generally applicable options.
+Each command may have its own commands and its own options, in addition to generally applicable options.
-Thus the format of the command-line is a command name, followed by 0 or more subcommands, followed by options and files:
+Thus the format of the command-line is a command name, followed by options and files:
-`dafny <command> <subcommand>* <options> <files>`;
+`dafny <command> <options> <files>`;
 the command-name must be the first command-line argument.

 The command-line `dafny --help` or `dafny -h` lists all the available commands.

-The command-line `dafny <command> --help` (or `-h` or `-?`) gives help information for that particular \<command\>.
+The command-line `dafny <command> --help` (or `-h` or `-?`) gives help information for that particular \<command\>, including the list of options.

-Also, the command-style command-line has modernized the syntax of options.
+Also, the command-style command-line has modernized the syntax of options; they are now POSIX-compliant.
-Options are intended to be POSIX-compliant and are processed with dotnet's `System.CommandLine` package.
 Like many other tools, options now typically begin with a double hyphen, with some options having a single-hyphen short form, such as `--help` and `-h`.
-The value of an option is given after an `=` or ':' character or as the next item on the command-line (that is, after a space).
-For example, legacy `dafny` accepts `/noVerify` and `-noVerify`, while the current command-oriented option is `--no-verify`.

-If no command is given, then the command-line is presumed to use old-style syntax, so any previously written command-line will still be valid.
+If no \<command\> is given, then the command-line is presumed to use old-style syntax, so any previously written command-line will still be valid.

 `dafny` recognizes the commands described in the following subsections.
 The most commonly used